mainaedula/tv_show_emotional_analysis/README.md

 ## Data design

-This data consisted of various separate datasets/csv files.
-The ones of interest for this project were identified and extracted separately.
-Some joins were performed as well to combine data in different tables.
-Data from some of the columns had to be aggregated because it applied for the same show across various dates, but then these values had to be renamed for a clean presentation.
+Overall, this data set was pretty clean from the start.
+It consisted of various separate tables/csv files but the ones of interest for this project were identified and extracted separately.
+An inner join was performed as well to combine the data in 2 separate tables.
+Data from some of the columns had to be aggregated because it applied for the same show across various dates, but then these values were renamed for a clean presentation.

 ## Future work: